ccorcos/internet-speed-log/README.md

 Using this repo, https://github.com/teeks99/speed_check, I modified it to write out to test internet speeds every hour and write it out to a text file.
 I'm hoping to get my internet bill prorated for not getting the internet speeds they promised ;)

 I'm doing this on my rasperberry pi so I dont have to use a computer.
-I am plugging my raspi straight into the ethernet -- usb wifi can be slower than your real internet speed.
+I am plugging my raspi straight into the ethernet -- usb wifi can bottleneck internet speed.

 Here's how I set it up.